 “Based on the research, it was highly likely that microplastics would be present in humans,”Schwabl was quoted.
 “But nobody ever investigated if microplastics also reach the human gut.
 Now this discussion can be taken up in humans.”

 Parties to the New Plastics Economy Global Commitment pledged to take action spanning three broad fronts:

 - Eliminate all problematic and unnecessary plastic items;

 - Innovate to ensure that the plastics we do need are reusable, recyclable, or compostable;

 - Circulate all the plastic items we use to keep them in the economy and out of the environment.
 At the heart of the Global Commitment is a vision of a circular economy for plastic in which it never becomes waste.

-In terms of long-term targets, the businesses, governments and other signatories to the New Plastics Economy Global Commitment have agreed to work towards achieving a clear set of 2025 based on a set of shared definitions.
-They are to report on progress annually so as to ensure transparency and maintain forward momentum.
+In terms of long-term targets, the businesses, governments, and other signatories to the New Plastics Economy Global Commitment have agreed to work towards achieving a clear set of 2025 based on a set of shared definitions.
+They are to report on progress annually to ensure transparency and maintain forward momentum.
 Targets are to be reviewed every 18 months and will become increasingly ambitious in the coming years, according to the program’s originators.